PedramHD/thesis-code/dolev-yao-star/README.md

 4. Run `./test.exe` to execute the test cases.
 This will print some intermediate information and at least one execution trace.

-## Signal (and other case studies)

-* The folder `signal` contains an F* implementation of the Signal protocol as well as the specifications for security properties of Signal and the required proof code.
-* The security properties of Signal are defined in `Signal.SecurityProperties.fsti`.
-* The actual execution starts in `Signal.Test.fst`

-The other case studies follow a similar structure, except for the protocol executions which are invoked in the respective `Debug` modules.